S2E/s2e-old/docs/TestingMinimalProgram.rst

    -- File: config.lua
    s2e = {
      kleeArgs = {
+       -- Pick a random path to execute among all the -- available paths.
+       "--use-random-path=true"

        -- Run each state for at least 1 second before -- switching to the other:
        "--use-batching-search=true", "--batch-time=1.0"